bcit-ci/CodeIgniter/user_guide_src/source/libraries/ftp.rst

 	.. method:: delete_dir($filepath)

 		:param	string	$filepath: Path to directory to delete
+		:returns:	TRUE on success, FALSE on failure
-		:returns: bool
+		:rtype:	bool

 		Lets you delete a directory and everything it contains.
 Supply the source path to the directory with a trailing slash.